 - Sadness (without a triggering traumatic event)

-If you experience one or more of these symptoms for an extended amount of time, seek assistance from a medical professional.
-In the same way that it is acceptable and necessary to receive treatment for a physical injury, there is no shame in seeking help for mental issues.
+If you experience one or more of these symptoms for an extended amount of time, seek the help of a medical professional.
+In the same way that it is acceptable and necessary to receive treatment for a physical injury, there is no shame in seeking help for mental health concerns.

 Ways to Improve your Mental Health

-The good news is that once you have self-diagnosed your ailment or a psychologist has identified your condition, there are many ways to improve your mental health.
+The good news is that once you, your primary care provider, or a psychologist has identified your mental health condition, there are many things you can do to improve your mental health:

 How Improving Your Mental Health Can Make Your Life Better

-When your mental health improves, positive changes can occur in every aspect of your life.
+When your mental health improves, positive changes may start to occur in every aspect of your life.

-Family and friends.
-When you feel better, your behavior reflects that.
-Projecting a positive vibe will draw your loved ones closer to you and strengthen your ties with them.
+- Family and friends.
+When you feel better, your behavior reflects that change.
+Positive behaviors will draw your loved ones closer to you and strengthen your ties with them.

-Work.
-With better focus and clear thinking, your performance at your job will undoubtedly get better.
-If you excel at your responsibilities there are more opportunities for growth in your chosen field, more possibilities for financial reward and less chance you’ll experience a job loss or demotion.
+- Work.
+With better focus and clear thinking, your performance at work will undoubtedly get better.
+If you excel at your responsibilities, there are more opportunities for growth in your chosen field, and more possibilities for financial reward and promotion.

 When to Seek Professional Help